txy4rhcf76-prog/HolidayApp/HolidayApp.Api/README.md

 ```bash
 dotnet run --project HolidayApp.Api
 ```
+The API will listen on `http://localhost:5000` by default.

 6. Use the Swagger UI (if in Development) at `http://localhost:5000/swagger` to try endpoints.
 Example flows: